 - When to stop performing CPR.

 - How and when to effectively and efficiently apply a AED.

-Candidates that successfully complete the skills component of the course and the multiple choice test with a minimum grade of 75% will receive a Red Cross CPR level “A” and AED certificate.
+Candidates that successfully complete the skills component of the course and the multiple choice test with a minimum grade of 75% will receive a St Mark James CPR level “A” and AED certificate.
 This certificate is valid for 3 years and is nationally accredited.
 Certification meets government and legislative standards for Canada.
 No re-certifications are available for this course as candidates must re-take the course to renew certification.